Ecotopia Emerging: Plot summary

 Meanwhile, in the future Ecotopia, individuals move the local economy toward a more sustainable model.
 A collective sets up a solar remodeling business; a young man uses goats to mow lawns.
 Berkeley creates car-free zones; other cities adopt them.
 A suburban tract is replanted as an orchard.
 Rural residents build a lightweight, cheap horse-drawn buggy, and stills to distill alcohol from farm waste.
 Eventually, a large part of the public is car-free and ready to take the final steps to a sustainable economy.

-Lou finally discovers the key chemical that makes her solar cell work.
+Lou discovers the key chemical that makes her solar cell work.
 She publishes her paper and people start building their own cells.
-With this breakthrough, the region will no longer be dependent for energy on the rest of the U.S. for imported fossil fuels or nuclear power.
+With this breakthrough, the region is no longer dependent for energy on the rest of the U.S. for imported fossil fuels or nuclear power.
 With this energy independence, the future nation of Ecotopia becomes a practical possibility.

 These events occur against economic and political breakdown in the U.S.: corporate concentration, slashed government budgets, and military adventurism abroad, aided by a compliant corporate media.
 The automobile habit has essentially bankrupted the U.S. Refusing to develop alternative energy sources, “oil-hungry America lurched toward some unseen economic catastrophe.”
 At the end, the Saudi oil refineries have been bombed, and the U.S. military is caught up in a war in the Middle East.

 The Ecotopian storyline ends with the Party making Lou's solar cell technology available to the public, and a constitutional convention where the region decides to secede from the U.S. following the Quebec-Canada model.

 The book Ecotopia begins about 20 years after secession, when the new nation is securely established.
 Neither book describes events in between, such as the political difficulties of secession, the economic dislocations and outmigration from the region, and the Helicopter War with the U.S. (referred to in Ecotopia).